Trenching and Excavation

 - Other: In some cases, the trench or excavation walls are made of rock but are not entirely stable.
 Support the walls by using rock bolts, wire mesh, or a method that provides equivalent support.

-- Do not enter an unprotected trench deeper than 1.2 metres (4 feet).
+- Do not enter an unprotected trench deeper than 1.2 metres (4 feet), or as specified in the legislation.

 - Do not start digging before locating and de-energizing the buried services.